freeCodeCamp/guide/src/pages/html/comments-in-html/index.md

 ```
 ## Conditional Comments
 Conditional Comments defines some HTML tags to be excuted when a certain codition is fullfilled.

+Conditional comments are helpful for hiding code to try and see what went wrong in the final product.

 Conditional Comments are only recognised by Internet Explorer Version 5 through to Version 9 - IE5 - IE9.